Forex No Stop-Loss Strategy

 As we can see from this example, although the exact scale of variation of those two pairs might be slightly different, they are still engaged in similar trends and can be considered as highly correlated with each other.

-So essentially, a trader can open a long EUR/USD and short EUR/JPY position at the same time.
-After observing the market movements for some time an individual can close losing trades and earn a higher return from the winning trade in order to offset losses and earn some payouts on top of that.
+Essentially, a trader can open a long EUR/USD and short EUR/JPY position at the same time.
+After observing the market movements for some time, an individual can close losing trades and earn a higher return from the winning trade in order to offset losses and earn some payouts on top of that.

 Some traders might prefer using options.
 They do have to pay a premium fee for this kind of insurance, however, for some people, this brings peace of mind, and therefore for them, it’s worthwhile.